 - Depend on Diamox.
 Try to acclimatise naturally.
 However, if you wish to consume Diamox, consult a doctor, make sure to complete the course and inform your Trek Leader.

 - Don’t consume any medication on the treks without informing your Trek Leader.

 - Follow the instructions of your Trek Leader or guide.
 They know which path is less risky, just literally follow their footsteps.

 - Trust your team and fellow trekkers.
-Remember in worst conditions, they are ones who will help you.
+Remember in the worst conditions, they are the ones who will help you.